Coronavirus digest: Curbs eased in Australia's Melbourne | DW | 27.07.2021

 However, people will not be allowed to have visitors in their homes for another two weeks.

-On Tuesday, Victoria reported 10 new cases of COVID-19 but all were in isolation while they were infectious.
+On Tuesday, Victoria reported 10 new cases of COVID-19, but all were in isolation during the time they were infectious.

 Meanwhile, the state of New South Wales reported 172 new infections, compared with 145 the day before.